-Regular salaried and hourly employees are paid on the last working day of the month.
-Temporary and special-pay employees are paid on the 12th of the month.
+University faculty, staff, and student employees are paid on a biweekly basis.
+For a schedule of the biweekly payrolls, please click here.
+Professional Practice Plan (PPP) employees are paid on the 12th of the month.
 If the 12th falls on a weekend or bank holiday, payday will be the previous work day.

 Earnings Statements are available to employees on the Employee Self Service website.
 If you are not receiving your earnings statement, contact your Departmental Payroll Coordinator.

 Taxes are figured using tax tables provided by the federal and state government.
 The calculations are based on the amount of pay, the pay period, and the allowances you claimed on your W-4.
 If you receive more money than usual during a particular pay period this could move you to a higher tax table causing more taxes to be withheld for the pay period.
 Additional wages (such as supplemental pay, retro pay, paid leave payouts, etc) are taxed at specified Supplemental Federal and State Wage Tax Rates.

 Depending on how much you are paid and the exemptions you claim on your W-4, your gross earnings for a pay period may not be enough to put you in the lowest tax table.
 When this happens, you may not pay enough or any federal taxes.
 If this should be the case on many of your paychecks, you may wish to visit with a Tax Accountant to discuss other options for paying additional taxes.
 That way you won't be surprised with an amount due when you figure your income taxes at the end of the year.